rickvdwetering/TempGBA/source/font/README.txt

-In this directory, you will find the source file for the main font used by TempGBA.
+In this directory, you will find the source file for the main font used by PokéGBA.
 It's an Adobe BDF file, which is fed into the emulator when running in "font dump" mode to produce a more efficient representation in an "ODF" format.
 The font is based on the one used by Pictochat, with a few more characters that Pictochat does not have (but no Japanese characters).